Congressional District # 06

 EPA conducted the second five-year review (FYR) at the U.S. Aviex site in December 2004.
 The review found that the remedy was functioning as intended by the ROD, ESD, and ROD Amendment.
 The pump-and-treat remedy reduced all contaminants of concern, except for 1,2-DCA, to very low concentrations.
 The review also indicated that 1,2-DCA was present in the groundwater plume primarily north of the capture zone at concentrations ranging from 6 to 35 ppb, slightly above its MCL of 5 ppb.
 This suggested that the chemical treatment of the perched water table north of the warehouse had eliminated the source of 1,2-DCA.
 All residual 1,2-DCA is expected to naturally attenuate to below 5 ppb over the next several years.

-The 2004 FYR also found that the exposure assumptions, toxicity data, cleanup levels, and remedial action objectives used at the time of the remedy are still valid.
+The 2004 FYR also found that the exposure assumptions, toxicity data, cleanup levels, and remedial action objectives used at the time of the remedy were still valid.
 MDEQ Part 201 Residential Health-Based Ground Water Criteria reflect concentrations in drinking water that are safe for both long-term and daily consumption.
 The remedy was determined to be protective of human health and the environment, but in order to be protective in the long term, an assessment of the MNA results must be continued.

 In November 2009, EPA issued the third FYR report.
 The report stated that the remedy remains protective of human health and the environment over the short term and is functioning as intended by the ROD, ESD, and ROD Amendment.
 Excavation and treatment of the source area soil prevents further contamination of the groundwater.
-Groundwater contaminant concentrations have declined significantly over the last five years and do not pose a threat to the Niles municipal water supply.
+Groundwater contaminant concentrations had declined significantly over the last five years and do not pose a threat to the Niles municipal water supply.

 Governmental institutional controls (ICs) are in place, such as municipal zoning ordinances to prevent the installation and/or use of private wells.
 In October 2011, the state of Michigan, as the site owner, placed a restrictive covenant and easement on the property prior to transferring the property for reuse.
 Among other things, the covenant prohibits groundwater use or well installation on site.
 The covenant also prohibits residential use of the property and excavation of the soil at certain depths.